Meet the lawyers behind the upcoming U.S./Google antitrust showdown

 Shores’ background as primarily a corporate defense lawyer makes him an odd pick to lead an antitrust case against Google, said David Balto, a former Justice Department antitrust lawyer.

-David Boies, the famed litigator who tried the U.S. government's antitrust case against Microsoft Corp MSFT.O, had significant plaintiff-side experience before taking that case, Balto noted.
+David Boies, the famed litigator who tried the U.S. government’s antitrust case against Microsoft Corp , had significant plaintiff-side experience before taking that case, Balto noted.

 “Switching sides is going to be a difficult task,” Balto said.
 “He does not have the background that would naturally lend itself to this case.”